ansible/awx/docs/auth/oauth.md

 ## Acceptance Criteria

-* All CRUD operations for OAuth 2 applications and tokens should function as described.
+* All CRUD operations for OAuth2 applications and tokens should function as described.
-* RBAC rules applied to OAuth 2 applications and tokens should behave as described.
+* RBAC rules applied to OAuth2 applications and tokens should behave as described.
 * A default application should be auto-created for each new user.
-* Incoming requests using unexpired OAuth 2 token correctly in authentication header should be able to successfully authenticate themselves.
+* Incoming requests using unexpired OAuth2 token correctly in authentication header should be able to successfully authenticate themselves.
 * Token scope mask over RBAC should work as described.
 * Tower configuration setting `OAUTH2_PROVIDER` should be configurable and function as described.